esciencecenter-digital-skills/research-software-support/stories/_fairsoftware/slides-fairsoftware.md

 What role does it play?

 An example here: the Event Horizon Telescope, which took a "picture" of a black hole.
-A "planet-scale array of eight ground-based radio telescopes forged through international collaboration" (wikipedia).
+The "telescope" is not a single tool, but complex: a "planet-scale array of eight ground-based radio telescopes" (wikipedia).
 The separate telescopes collect data that is synchronized with atomic clocks, and the data is combined at highly specialised supercomputers.
-They were then converted into an image using custom software.
+The data can be converted into an image using custom software.

 ---